jabber-at/hp/README.md

 There are obviously still plenty of todos before the page can go live, without order:

 1. Provide a contact page
-2. Support umlauts in URLs
-4. Tags for blog posts
+2. Tags for blog posts
-5. Importer for data from account.jabber.at
+3. Importer for data from account.jabber.at
-6. Internationalized URLs for URL paths (`/contact/` vs. `/kontakt/`)
+4. Internationalized URLs for URL paths (`/contact/` vs. `/kontakt/`)
-7. Provide a webchat
+5. Provide a webchat
-8. Minimized JavaScript/CSS
+6. Minimized JavaScript/CSS
-9. Import Tags from Drupal
+7. Import Tags from Drupal
-10. Automatically convert at least some links from imported Drupal data
+8. Automatically convert at least some links from imported Drupal data
-11. Add the ability to edit your email address
+9. Add the ability to edit your email address
-12. RSS feed
+10. RSS feed
-13. Search functionality
+11. Search functionality

 Notes: